top of page

 Residential Units

 • 51% of the units will be priced affordable to 80% AMI.
-All apartments will be income-restricted to 120% of the Area Median Income (AMI) for 10 years.
+37 units will be income-restricted to 120% of Area Median Income (AMI) for 10 years.

 • The project is utilizing the TIF for Housing tool in a 30-year brownfield tax increment financing plan.